smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/01-GCP-Setup/README.md

   - Set Role as `project > owner`

 - Download the `JSON` file, and store it somewhere you'll remember, for example `/Users/YOUR_USER_NAME/Documents/gcp_keys/YOUR_FILENAME_FOR_SECRET_KEY.json`
+- Avoid using spaces in the name of the file, it will be easier to use it

 ⚠️ **MOST IMPORTANT STEP** ⚠️